How to do a Pub Crawl on the Millennium Trail 🍺

 On lengthy trips, consider doing your longest leg first and then working your way back.
 From Picton, that might mean heading out to Midtown Brewing Company in Wellington.
 From Wellington, head to Parsons first.

 Want to build your own trip?
 You can find plenty of options on VisitPEC.ca and Google Maps.
-Or check out the Millennium Trail Pub Crawl map layer here.
+Check out the Millennium Trail Pub Crawl map layer here and get the full trail low-down on the Millennium Trail: Everything You Need to Know.

 The big day is here.
 Grab your bag, hop on your bike – or put on your walking shoes – and find one of the trail’s many access points.